towa-digital/gebrueder-weiss-woocommerce/docs/development.md

 - run `/bin/install-wp-test.sh` like so: [Initialize local testing in wordpress](https://make.wordpress.org/cli/handbook/misc/plugin-unit-tests/#3-initialize-the-testing-environment-locally) for example:
 `./bin/install-wp-tests.sh wordpress_test root root mysql latest`

+### Mock APIs

+To be able to work with API data without relying on the Gebrüder Weiss APIs, there are two mock APIs:
+- https://oauth.gebrueder-weiss-woocommerce.towa-online.at: Provides a mock OAuth Server that creates a token for any provided credentials.
+[Repo](https://bitbucket.org/towa_gmbh/gebrueder-weiss-oauth-mock/src/main/)
+- https://api.gebrueder-weiss-woocommerce.towa-online.at: Mock API for the actual API, it returns dummy data based on the examples defined in the Gebrüder Weiss API Schema.
+[Repo](https://bitbucket.org/towa_gmbh/gebrueder-weiss-api-mock/src/main/)

 ## Wp cli

 We rely heavily on wp-cli in our daily work.
 We do recommend you use it as well.